Film of the same name

 It was felt best to try an alternative path altogether via the church.
 We retraced our steps through the village, passing a somewhat over excited Alsatian dog whose owner looked on impassively as it barked at us furiously before reaching the level crossing and finally on to the marshes.

-We were now not at the beginning of the day’s planned route but rather the end point and so it was felt best to try and rejoin the intended path.
+We were now not at the beginning of the day’s planned route but rather the end point and so it was agreed we would to try and rejoin the intended path.
 We climbed a gate and began traversing a field.
 Overhead were two sets of impressive pylons and a number of telegraph poles.
-PH had brought along some stills from Green on the Horizon and attempted to correlate the shots with the landscape before us.
-Meanwhile PC took out his iPhone which it soon became clear was the only map/navigation device we had.
+Sanderson had brought along some stills from Green on the Horizon and attempted to correlate the shots with the landscape before us.
+Meanwhile Ball took out his iPhone which it soon became clear was the only map/navigation device we had.

 After some zig-zagging to avoid the more waterlogged parts of the field we found ourselves in the bottom corner close to the original path but with our progress frustrated once again by a stream.
 This would become a regular pattern throughout the morning, as it would seem that all the fields on the marshes are surrounded by streams or drainage ditches.
 Each field has one or more gates leading to another similar field.
 However upon entering the field it is far from clear where the next gate is, if indeed there is one as some fields are effectively islands.
 On repeated occasions we arrived at the edge of the field within sight of our intended destination but thwarted by yet more water.